UCB-stat-159-f25/final-group11/contribution_statement.md

 Kireeti: Conclusion, Project Description in README, Myst, GitHub Pages, makefile, binder, .gitignore

-Main.ipynb was written as a group.
+Finishing touches and main.ipynb were done as a group.